billwear/cli-improved/README.md

 Anyway, I keep the stack on my desk next to my Mac (yes, I can do anything from a Mac that I can also do from my Ubuntu server that's hung from the bottom of a shelf in my closet and reachable from anywhere via tailscale).
 Daily I sit down for some number of hours and go through the stack, looking for possible improvements that I can add with intercept scripting.
 I post them here when I'm sure they're sane and reliable.
 I also give you any `.bashrc` mods that make them work.

 ## what am i hoping to gain from this?
 Well, initially, I couldn't even figure out what the heck I was doing and why I was doing it.
-Something about not trying to be another smiling face trying to get attention, instead trying to do some good.
-I've aged out of the system at 67 and been "voluntired."
+Something about doing it because I freakin' wanted to do it.
+I'm not trying to be another smiling face trying to get attention; instead, I'm trying to do some good.

+But also, I've aged out of the system at 67 and kinda "voluntired."
 Retirement + social security *almost* gets it, but not exactly the lifestyle I want for as long as I estimate I'll want it (all my relatives died in their 90's).
 Toys are expensive, and I still want them.

 So I wouldn't mind getting a lesser-salary job to make up the gap, doing things that I've already been doing for five decades.
 Kinda like getting senior-level experience for the price of a junior.
-I'm gonna do it anyway, but I'd really like to get paid for it.
+I'm gonna do it anyway, but I'd like to get paid for it.
 Please keep that in mind.